 Remember, don’t worry.
 The first court appearance for the most part sets forth what issues are present in the case and when certain documents need to be turned over to the other party’s attorney.
 There will be other court appearances if you do not settle the case in the interim.
 You should make your attorney aware if you need interim relief in the form of temporary maintenance or child support during the pendency of this action, so your attorney can present the issues to the court.
 You should be aware that the judge may set an interim order during the first court appearance if custody, child support, or maintenance are issues.
 If you have any questions, do not be afraid to ask your attorney before you sign anything, including the PC Form.

-If you would like to better understand the divorce process or explore your possible options, we offer free, discreet consultations in our office or by telephone.
+If you would like to better understand the divorce process or explore your possible options, we offer free, discreet consultations.
 Click here to schedule your free session, or if you aren’t ready to talk, sign up for our free, six months of email support in the meantime.
 We know it’s not easy, but we are here for you when you are ready and want to learn more.

 Although SAS periodically features links to and writing by other professionals on the SAS website, SAS for Women™ is not responsible for the accuracy or content of that information.
 As for what is best for you and your future, SAS always recommends you speak to a professional to discuss the particulars of your situation.